o-qcblog/o-qcblog.github.io/_posts/2026-02-06-Random-Walk.md

   loading="lazy">
 </iframe>

-The above quantum walk visual interaction was inspired by [Robin Baumgarten's Quantum Jungle](https://www.wobblylabs.com/quantum-jungle).
+The above quantum walk visual interaction is inspired from the idea presented in [Robin Baumgarten's Quantum Jungle](https://www.wobblylabs.com/quantum-jungle).

 Coming Soon!
 Until then play with the above visual and try to figure out what it is doing.